 Moving from 'Complaint Folklore' to Data-Driven Decisions

 The power of complaint analysis comes in pattern recognition and inference.
-To move from an anecdotal information to a more data-driven approach, an organization needs to develop a formal complaints management program that indexes and organizes complaint data.
+To move from anecdotal information to a more data-driven approach, an organization needs to develop a formal complaints management program that indexes and organizes complaint data.
 The first step in such a program is to develop a centralized, digital repository for complaints, one which categorizes each complaint using whatever tags and terms that are relevant to the organization.
-This information typically includes customer type or segment, product or service, time of day, week or month of incident, distribution channel, geographic location, salesperson, CSR, and supervisor.
+This information typically includes customer type or segment, product or service, time of day, week or month of the incident, distribution channel, geographic location, salesperson, CSR, and supervisor.

 Further, the system will need to identify the customer touch-point and, based on an investigation, the apparent root cause of the complaint about later research and hypothesis testing.
 Managers should be especially careful not to depend on generic, canned categories from a system vendor.
-Time invested in categorizing each complaint with sensible descriptors and keywords will pay off later by making it easier for staff members to search and draw inferences from the complaints data[v].
+Time invested in categorizing each complaint with sensible descriptors, and keywords will pay off later by making it easier for staff members to search and draw inferences from the complaints data[v].

-In fact, over time, this detailed, disciplined indexing can create a powerful database that will allow leaders and analysts to discern systemic issues within their organization.
+In fact, over time, this detailed, disciplined indexing can create a robust database that will allow leaders and analysts to discern systemic issues within their organization.
 Certain types of complaints will repeat themselves, and by sorting and measuring complaints categories, the tracking system will allow a management team to diagnose problems in operational systems, customer service, and product offerings.
 This information will provide the senior leadership team with both qualitative and quantitative information about where they are falling short with customers or members, turning what was formerly departmental folklore into actionable data.

 Why Encourage Customers to Complain?